Mitigating Included- and Omitted-Variable Bias in Estimates of Disparate Impact: An Application to Policing

-We now analyze the real stop-and-frisk data for disparate impact.
-We first divide the original stops into two sets, a subset of about one million stops that occurred between 2008 and 2009, and a subset of about 1.2 million stops that occurred between 2010 and 2011.
-Similar to our analysis above of the synthetic data, we begin by fitting a model to estimate the likelihood of weapon recovery, using only stops in the first subset of data that resulted in a frisk.
-Predictive performance and model checks presented in~\ref{apdx:checks} indicate that the model yields predictions with reasonable performance that are well-calibrated across groups.
-We then use the fitted model to infer ex-ante risk $\mu_i$ for every pedestrian stopped in the second split of the data, including those who were not frisked.
-These risk estimates are implicitly based on an assumption of ignorability---an assumption we return to in Section~\ref{ssec:grounding}.
+We start by dividing the original stops into two subsets: (1) the approximately 1 million stops that occurred in 2008 and 2009, which we use to train a risk model; and (2) the remaining 1.2 million stops that occurred in 2010 and 2011, to which we apply the fitted risk model to estimate disparities in frisk decisions.
+To estimate risk of weapon possession, we use gradient boosted decision trees, a non-linear model popular in the machine learning community for its predictive performance, restricting to stops in the first subset of data in which a frisk was conducted.
+Predictive performance and model checks presented in Figure~\ref{fig:modelchecks} in Appendix~\ref{app:figures} indicate that the model yields predictions with reasonable performance and that predictions are well-calibrated across groups.
+We use this fitted model to produce an estimate of \emph{ex ante} risk \(\hat R_i\) for every pedestrian stopped in the second subset of the data, including those who were not frisked.
+These risk estimates are shown in Figures~\ref{fig:risk} and~\ref{fig:risk_by_outcome}